 The Maryland Insurance Administration (MIA) is an independent State agency that regulates Maryland’s insurance industry and protects consumers by monitoring and enforcing insurers’ and insurance professionals’ compliance with State law.
 Through the diligence of a highly professional staff of market analysts, financial analysts, accountants, lawyers, law enforcement officers, actuaries, complaint investigators, and others, the MIA works to facilitate a strong and competitive insurance marketplace where consumers are well informed and treated fairly.
 Staff members are subject matter experts who serve as a resource for lawmakers, consumers, and other public and private entities.

 The MIA is charged with a broad range of responsibilities including the licensure of insurance carriers and insurance producers (brokers/agents) operating in Maryland, the conduct of financial examinations of companies to monitor financial solvency, and the review and approval of rates and contract forms.
 The MIA investigates reports of consumer fraud and consumer complaints about life, health, automobile, homeowners, and/or property insurance.
 Insurance carriers are subject to market conduct examinations and other actions to monitor compliance with Maryland law.
 The MIA also has a unit dedicated to consumer education and outreach, which participates in hundreds of events and reaches thousands of individual consumers annually.

 Education: A Bachelor’s degree from an accredited college or university.

 Experience: Two years of experience planning and conducting employee development and training.

-Notes: 1.
-Additional experience in planning, conducting or coordinating training or staff development activities may substitute on a year for year basis for the required education.
+1. Candidates may substitute additional experience planning, conducting or coordinating training or staff development activities may substitute on a year-for-year basis for the required education.